bbyars/grunt-mountebank/README.md

 path to support niche cases where you won't know the path until other tasks run (the mountebank build uses this to test various packaging options).
 You probably won't need it, but if both `path` and `pathEnvironmentVariable` are set, `pathEnvironmentVariable` takes precedence.

+Leave `showLogs` off or set it to `false` to prevent piping the mountebank logs to the console.

 The `start`, `stop`, and `restart` target arrays define the [command line arguments](http://www.mbtest.org/docs/commandLine) passed to each of those commands.